Rob Auton

 Rob Auton is an English stand-up comedian, writer, actor, poet and podcaster.

-He is best known for his series of shows title after and focusing on a specific subject, performed at the Edinburgh Festival Fringe each year since 2012.
+He is best known for his series of shows titled after and focusing on a specific subject.
+These shows have been performed at the Edinburgh Festival Fringe nearly every year since his debut in 2012.

 Career

-Rob Auton started performing live in 2008, before having his first hour-long show, The Yellow Show, at the Edinburgh Festival Fringe in 2012, as well as touring it around the UK in 2013.
+Auton started performing live in 2008, before having his first hour-long show, The Yellow Show, at the Edinburgh Festival Fringe in 2012, as well as touring it around the UK in 2013.
 The show was later made into a short film as part of Channel 4's Random Acts series.

-Since then, he has performed a new show each year as part of the Edinburgh Festival Fringe, with each one being entirely centred around a very specific subject, from which the show's title is taken.